 The Scoop On Cold Brew Coffee

 Just a few months ago I had my first experience of sipping a cold brew coffee.
-While visiting CC’s Coffee House in Monroe I noticed a boxed contraption on the shelf.
-After asking the friendly lady behind the counter what it was she said, “It’s a cold brew coffee maker.”
+It all started while visiting CC’s Coffee House in Monroe.
+I noticed a boxed contraption on the shelf.
+After asking the friendly lady behind the counter what it was, she said, “It’s a cold brew coffee maker.”
 Then she offered me a sample of the maker’s product.
 I was pleasantly surprised to find a smooth coffee flavor without any bitterness.
-It was served cold and after adding some cream and sweetener, the experience was even better.
+It was served cold, and after adding some cream and sweetener, the experience got even better.

-Years ago I had heard of such a process from a cousin of mine while we were discussing our favored drink.
-Coffee was and still is an important part of the Cajun diet.
-It was given to us mixed with milk and sugar as soon as we could sip from a cup.
-I wonder if our parents ever considered this to be a healthy choice.
-Or was there such a thing back then?
+I remember years ago having a discussion about coffee with a cousin of mine.
+We were brought up drinking the stuff because coffee was and still is an integral part of the Cajun diet.
+We had it to us mixed with milk and sugar as soon as we could sip from a cup.
+I wonder if our parents considered this to be a healthy choice.
+Or was there such a thing as a healthy choice back then?

-Anyway, after mentioning how coffee was leaving me with some stomach discomfort she told me about the cold brew process.
-She described how coffee grounds mixed with cold water were left to steep for hours then strained leaving a less acidic drink.
+Back to our conversation, after mentioning how coffee was leaving me with some stomach discomfort, she told me about the cold brew process.
+She described how coffee grounds mixed with cold water were left to steep for hours then strained making it a less acidic drink.
 She thought it might do me some good to try it, but for some reason I never did.
-It definitely was not a common procedure back then.
+It definitely was not the standard procedure back then.
 So I’ve learned to drink my hot brewed cup of coffee in moderation.

-Fast forward to today and cold brew seems to be making a grand appearance everywhere.
+Fast forward to today, and cold brew seems to be making a grand appearance everywhere.
 Either in coffee shops or on grocer’s shelves.
 It’s not the ice coffees most places offer which is just hot coffee poured over ice.
 No, no, no!
 It’s a brewing process that results in a chemically different outcome for a milder, smoother tasting drink.
-It is said that the Japanese have been making coffee this cold waterway for years which was introduced by the Dutch way back in the 1600s.
+The Japanese have been making coffee this way for years which was introduced to them by the Dutch way back in the 1600s.

-To make cold brew you don’t have to have a nice contraption like the one I saw at CC’s, but you may need a coffee grinder if you can’t find a course ground coffee.
-This course ground is made specifically for french press coffee makers.
+To make cold brew you don’t have to have a lovely contraption like the one I saw at CC’s, but you may need a coffee grinder if you can’t find a course ground coffee.
+This course ground is made for french press coffee makers.

 Next, place the grounds into a glass container that has a lid and pour the room temperature water over the ground beans.
 I use filtered or bottled water for best results.